Hexakon/mhc-mafia/data/README.md

 ## whisper.json
 (Referred to as: `dataWhisper` and `fnWhisper`)
-- Miscellaneous data concerning whispers, currently unused.
+- Miscellaneous data concerning whispers, currently only used by `lover`s game mode.
 - Replaces `w.json` in legacy versions.